lue-bird/elm-review-phantom-type/README.md

   - phantom types are not simple.
     How much time would it take you to teach someone extensible phantom record type builders in a way that they could write an API without ways to bypass the types?
-    It certainly risks increasing the burden of entry for packages etc.
+    It certainly risks increasing the burden of entry for users of your API.

   - phantom types are tricky to get right – not great for a _type_ which is supposed to be clear and provide safety.
     To the untrained eye, they can seem somewhat magical, even.